ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 property type whose values are resource-specific, it is necessary to specify the media type of its defining information resource.
-For example: the defining information resource for property type "pid" is a network map; the defining information resource for property type "cdnifci- capab", defined in
+For example: the defining information resource for property type "pid" is a network map; the defining information resource for property type "cdnifci-capability", defined in
 {{I-D.ietf-alto-cdni-request-routing-alto}} is a "cdnifci-map" information resource, defined in that same document.
+-->

-### Examples of defining information resources media-types {#example-specific-ir-mediatype}
+### Examples of Defining Information Resources and Their Media Types {#example-specific-ir-mediatype}

-Here are some examples of specific information resource types associated to entity domain types and their media type.
+Here are examples of defining information resource types and their media types associated to different entity domain types.

 * For entity domain type "pid": the media type of the specific resource is "application/alto-networkmap+json", because PIDs are defined in network map